-Dominic Raab suggests misogyny wrong even if its ‘a woman against a man’
+Dominic Raab suggests both men and women can be victims of misogyny

 He added: “Just criminalising insulting language – even if it’s misogynistic – does not deal with the intimidation, the violence and the much higher level of offence and damage and harm that we really ought to be laser-like focused in on.”

-Among the many people mocking Mr Raab online after he appeared to suggest misogyny could be directed against a man, former chief prosecutor Nazir Afzal tweeted: “If you don’t know what misogyny is then you’re never going to find it.”
+Among the many people mocking Mr Raab online after he appeared to suggest misogyny could be directed against a man was former chief prosecutor Nazir Afzal.
+He tweeted: “If you don’t know what misogyny is then you’re never going to find it.”

+The Lib Dems’ equalities spokesperson Wera Hobhouse said: “It’s little wonder the Conservatives are failing to tackle misogyny when their justice secretary doesn’t even seem to know what it is.”

 Mr Raab also rejected criticism over the Sarah Everard inquiry after MPs, campaigners and legal groups raised concerns that it is not on a statutory footing – meaning that it will rely on voluntary cooperation from the Metropolitan Police and cannot compel witnesses to give evidence.